On the Level (1917 film): Plot

 As described in a film magazine, Merlin (Ward), the only daughter of a sheep rancher, is kidnapped by Sontag (Dean), who shoots her father and drives off the sheep.
 She is compelled to dance nightly in Sontag's saloon where she is known as Mexicali Mae.
 There she meets Joe Blanchard (Ford), a derelict from the east who plays the piano in order to secure enough dope to satisfy his craving.
 Sontag, fearing that one of his confederates has double crossed him and told about his opium smuggling operations, kills the man and places the blame on Joe.
 Merlin helps Joe escape, and they take up a ranch where Joe finally overcomes his desire for drugs.
-Joe's mother (Chapman) and fiancee (Pickford) pay a visit and Mrs. Chapman tries to buy off Merlin and have Joe return east.
+Joe's mother (Chapman) and fiancée (Pickford) pay a visit and Mrs. Chapman tries to buy off Merlin and have Joe return east.
 Merlin returns to Sontag's dance hall, and Joe follows, convinced that she no longer loves him.
 Merlin returns to the ranch and is about to end her own life when Joe and Sontag arrive.
 In the tussle that follows, Sontag is killed and Joe realizes that Merlin really loves him.